keruiwu/keruiwu.github.io/index.md

 I like both theory and application research.
 My recent projects are:

 * **Online Learning**: Theoretical aspects of prediction, learning, and decision-making in online settings.
-* **AI for Science**: Deep learning-based EEG signal analysis for seizure detection/prediction, sleep stage classification, etc.
+* **AI for Science**: Biosignal/EEG analysis and representation learning.
-* **Trustworthy ML**: Adversarial robustness of neural network against poison, evasion, and backdoor attacks.
+* **Trustworthy ML**: Adversarial Robustness of neural networks against poison/backdoor attacks.

 # Publication
 ### On the adversarial robustness of graph neural networks with graph reduction [[pdf](https://arxiv.org/abs/2412.05883)]